 MP for Southport

-Patrick Hurley is the Labour (Co-op) MP for Southport, elected on 4 July 2024.
-He serves on the Rare Cancers Bill committee from 26 June 2025 and sits as a backbench MP with a centre-left voting position.
+Patrick Hurley is a Labour (Co-op) MP for Southport, elected on 4 July 2024.
+He serves on the Rare Cancers Bill committee (since 2025-06-26).
+The available data does not include details of his professional career prior to Parliament.

 Generated 21 February 2026